Website Design for Roofing Companies

 My project photos are mostly phone shots from rooftops.
 Will they look good? +

 Roof photos are tricky.
 The angles are bad, the sun is harsh, and most phone shots end up looking like blurry shingle close-ups.
 A few tricks fix this: shoot during the golden hour (first or last hour of daylight), get the whole house in frame from across the street for the "after" shots, and use a drone if you can borrow one.
-The demos above are built to make decent photos look great, with full-width hero shots on project pages and supporting detail shots in a grid below.
+Every site I build is designed to make decent photos look great, with full-width hero shots on project pages and supporting detail shots in a grid below.
 I'll send you a one-page shot list before we start so your phone photos come out clean.
 Drone shots are the single highest-ROI upgrade if you can swing them.

 I'm an owner-operator, not a 30-truck production company.
 Will the site look weird? +

-No. The Square & Shingle demo is built specifically for owner-operator roofers.
-Homeowners actually prefer hiring a single craftsman over a faceless production company for a job this size, because they know who's going to be on their roof.
+No. I can build a site specifically for owner-operator roofers.
+Homeowners often prefer hiring a single craftsman over a faceless production company for a job this size, because they know who's going to be on their roof.
 A photo of you, a real story about how you got into the trade, and the diagnostic page are a stronger trust package than a stock-photo "Our Crew" grid any day.
 Lean into the solo angle.
-It's an advantage in this trade, especially in the repair-friendly market the demo is designed for.
+It's an advantage in this trade, especially in the repair-friendly market.

 What if I already have a domain and an old website? +